 Finally, an exchange transfers the data between different nodes for the various stages of the query.

-As described above, Apache Presto has the functionality through its connectors to directly interface with a wide variety of data sources, including raw data stored in data lakes such as AWS S3 and HDFS data blocks as well as relational databases like MySQL and Microsoft SQL Server.
+As described above, Presto has the functionality through its connectors to directly interface with a wide variety of data sources, including raw data stored in data lakes such as AWS S3 and HDFS data blocks as well as relational databases like MySQL and Microsoft SQL Server.

 It also has a hosted cloud version – Amazon Athena, a serverless, “interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.”